Abstract

 (3)

-where AB, and are the coded values for substrate concentration, pH, and temperature, respectively.
+where A, B, and C are the coded values for substrate concentration, pH, and temperature, respectively.
 Statistical analysis performed to determine and quantify the interactive effects of the coefficient in predicting the surface tension reduction of the biosurfactant showed a stochastic variation (Eq.
 2).
 The interaction coefficients were estimated by taking the average of the two confidence levels (Table 3).
 By considering coefficients with significant effects, Eq.
 3 can be reduced to the following:

 (4)